Thundarr the Barbarian: Crew

+Broadcast

+The series ran on ABC from October 4, 1980 through September 12, 1982 with two seasons and 21 total episodes and performed well in the ratings.

+The series was rebroadcast on Cartoon Network from October 1992 through October 1996.

 Home media releases

 The debut episode of Thundarr the Barbarian was released on DVD as part of Warner Home Video's Saturday Morning Cartoons: 1980s compilation series.
 The DVD set, containing episodes of ten other shows, was released on May 4, 2010.
 It is now available for online download through Amazon.com.

 On September 28, 2010, Warner Archive released Thundarr the Barbarian: The Complete Series to DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
 The DVD set is branded as part of the Hanna-Barbera Classics Collection as Thundarr and the other 1978–1991 Ruby-Spears programs were sold to Turner Broadcasting in 1991 alongside Hanna-Barbera by Great American Broadcasting.
 On April 6, 2021, Warner Archive also released Thundarr the Barbarian: The Complete Series on Blu-ray.
-Unlike the DVD release, the Blu-ray release restored the Ruby-Spears Productions logo, but the Filmways logo was still removed for the first season (due to being copyrighted by Hanna-Barbera).
-Despite the fact that Warner was also responsible for a worldwide distribution rights of MGM products in physical home media, in which Filmways are now part of Orion Pictures' library.